 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Help Protect Your Personal Information.
-There you will also find more information on the credit monitoring services we are offering and how to enroll.
+We encourage you to remain vigilant against incidents of identity theft and fraud, and to review your account statements and explanation of benefits statements for suspicious activity.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
+There you will also find more information on the complimentary credit monitoring services we are making available to you.
+While Columbia will cover the cost of these services, you will need to enroll yourself in the services we are offering, if you would like to do so.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call the dedicated assistance line at 855-866-9968, Monday through Friday 9 a.m. to 9 p.m.
-Eastern, except holidays.
+If you have additional questions, please call our dedicated assistance line at 800-643-8122 between the hours of 6 a.m. and 6 p.m.
+Pacific Time Monday - Friday.
+You may also write to Columbia at 14452 Arndt Rd NE, Aurora, OR 97002.